-A competitor or a team of competitors may be disqualified for any of the following reasons:Performing the wrong kata or announcing the wrong kata.
+A competitor or a team of competitors may be disqualified for any of the following reasons:

-- 2) Failing to bow at the beginning and completion of the kata performance. - 3) A distinct pause or stop in the performance. - 4) Interference with the function of the judges (such as the judge having to move for safety reasons or making physical contact with a judge). - 5) Belt falling off during the performance. - 6) Exceeding the total time limit of 6 minutes duration for Kata and Bunkai. - 7) Failure to follow the instructions of the Chief Judge or other misconduct.
+- 1. Performing the wrong kata or announcing the wrong kata. - 2.
+Failing to bow at the beginning and completion of the kata performance. - 3.
+A distinct pause or stop in the performance. - 4.
+Interference with the function of the judges (such as the judge having to move for safety reasons or making physical contact with a judge). - 5.
+Belt falling off during the performance. - 6.
+Exceeding the total time limit of 6 minutes duration for Kata and Bunkai. - 7.
+Performing a scissor takedown technique to the neck area in Bunkai (Kani Basami) - 8.
+Failure to follow the instructions of the Chief Judge or other misconduct.